 There is little doubt that Sports and Athletics play a major role in tourism.
 In much of the world newspapers devote more space to sports news than to foreign news and major sporting events such as World Cup Soccer, the Olympic Games, the World Series and the Super Bowl have become more than national pastimes but also real or quasi real national holiday.
 Both young and old alike idolize sports figures as role models, so much so that when a sports figure ends up on the wrong side of the law or in a moral crisis that too becomes major news.

 From a tourism perspective, sports really are two different commodities, the passive commodity called "spectator sports" and the active commodity called "participatory sports."
-Spectator sports are really part of the entertainment industry, in fact some call the US's university sports system "edutainment" as college athletes are as much entertainers as they are students.
+Spectator sports are really part of the entertainment industry, in fact, some call the US's university sports system "edutainment" as college athletes are as many entertainers as they are students.

 Sports then are a major tourism generator.
 Thousands of people attend major sporting events such as Super Bowls or Olympics Games and their attendance generates a great deal of revenue, not only for the teams but also for the tourism industries that serve these athletic spectacles.
 Hotels, restaurants, nightspots, transportation facilities are only a few of the tourism industries that benefit from these sporting events.
 Not unlike the major professional sports, sports connected to education such as in the United States university athletics bring thousands of loyal fans to the host community and in pre-game and after-game activities produce a great deal of economic revenue.

 Midway between professional and academic sports and participatory sports is what may be called armature league sports.
-These tournaments can be especially helpful to a tourism industry during an off-season and the players often bring their entire families to these localized series.
-To help you develop a sports tourism program that is right for your community consider some of the following ideas:
+These tournaments can be especially helpful to the tourism industry during the off-season and the players often bring their entire families to these localized series.
+To help you develop a sports tourism program that is right for your community considers some of the following ideas:

 Determine what facilities your community has and build your sports tourism program around the best that you can offer: